-Not all change statements (whole entity statements) related to an entity are retained.
+Not all change statements (LOG\RECORD\STRATEGY\WHOLE\ENTITY, RECORD\TRIGGER\ON\CHANGE statements (see 3.8.2 Log record strategy on page 26)) related to an entity are retained.
 Older changes are intentionally pruned out of the log in favor of newer changes.

 - The log will have the latest record related to each entity that exists in the controlled system. - This enables achievement of eventual consistency. - Some additional recent changes will also be present in the log as compaction is intentionally delayed.
-This enables a delayed client to catch back up with no loss of fidelity. - Records that are not the latest for an entity and that are older than the compaction delay time (i.e., the "Cleaner Point" as shown in Figure 13 Kafka compaction on page 69) will be removed. - This allows an overloaded client to maintain a view of non-fleeting changes whilst suffering an acceptable loss of fidelity where there is high intermittency. - This allows a new client to align without having to receive large volumes of uninteresting history.
+This enables a delayed client to catch back up with no loss of fidelity. - Records that are not the latest for an entity and that are older than the compaction delay time (i.e., the "Cleaner Point" as shown in Figure 31 Kafka compaction on page 96) will be removed. - This allows an overloaded client to maintain a view of non-fleeting changes whilst suffering an acceptable loss of fidelity where there is high intermittency. - This allows a new client to align without having to receive large volumes of uninteresting history.